-Note: The maximum z15 T01 system configuration features four GbE switches, five CPC drawers, and up to 12 PCle I/O drawers.
+Note: The maximum z15 T02 system configuration features two CPC drawers and up to four PCle+ I/O drawers.

 A typical FSP operation is to control a power supply.
 An SE sends a command to the FSP to start the power supply.
 The FSP cycles the various components of the power supply, monitors the success of each step and the resulting voltages, and reports this status to the SE.